aksovius/speech-coach/README.md

 ## 🤝 About the Creator

-I’m Alexander Kim — a software engineer passionate about language, data, and scalable systems.
+I'm Alexander Kim — a software engineer passionate about language, data, and scalable systems.
 I built Speech Coach to combine my interests in microservices, stream processing, and education technology.

-Let’s connect on [LinkedIn](https://www.linkedin.com/in/aksovius) or [Telegram](https://t.me/aksovius) — I’m always open to collaboration, feedback, or new opportunities.
+Let's connect on [LinkedIn](https://www.linkedin.com/in/aksovius) or [Telegram](https://t.me/aksovius) — I'm always open to collaboration, feedback, or new opportunities.

 ## ⚠️ Disclaimer